 The Authority defines operating revenue as revenues earned from the expressway system operations and charged to customers.
-The primary operating revenues of the Authority are electronic toll collections made via the following methods: SunPass[®] tolls captured from transponders affixed to vehicles and deducted from customer prepaid accounts, and TBP images subsequently invoiced to registered vehicle owners.
+The primary operating revenues of the Authority are electronic toll collections made via the following methods: SunPass® tolls captured from transponders affixed to vehicles and deducted from prepaid customer accounts, and TBP images subsequently invoiced to registered vehicle owners.
 All electronic revenue is recognized when cash is received, with a receivable booked for wires in-transit based on the date transactions are processed by the CCSS.
 For prepaid customers this happens when transactions are posted to a prepaid customer account.
 The time frame for tolls captured from transponders at the lane level and cash received is usually no more than a week.
 For postpaid customers, this happens when payments are applied to a postpaid customer account.
-Fee revenue consists of late fees on unpaid TBP invoices.
+Fee revenue consists of late fees on unpaid TBP invoices, as well as usage fees charged to other tolling entities for CCSS services and distributed to the Authority in accordance with an agency participation agreement.
 Fees are recognized when collected or on a cash basis.
-The FDR program, which rebates a portion of SunPass^{} tolls to eligible registered program participants, is an offset to SunPass[®] revenue.
-Toll revenues, net, consist of SunPass[®] (net of FDR amounts), and TBP.
+The FDR program, which rebates a portion of SunPass® tolls to eligible registered program participants, is an offset to SunPass® revenue.
+Toll revenues, net, consist of SunPass® (net of FDR amounts), and TBP.
 Lease and miscellaneous revenues are also considered operating revenues.
-Nonoperating revenue includes interest and dividend earnings, capital contributions to the Authority, and all other income not meeting the previous definition.
+Non-operating revenue includes interest and dividend earnings, capital contributions to the Authority, and all other income not meeting the previous definition.
 Under the Authority's Trust Indenture, all revenues are pledged to repay principal and interest of outstanding bonds.